top of page

 Floating Wind Power

 Floating wind turbines will be located where the wind is best.
 Manufacture of the towers, nacelles, and blades is international and highly competitive.
 But there is room for innovation in making the floating foundations.
 Concrete is cheap and provides welcome inertia in tossing seas.
 Large concrete foundations manufactured at waterside rock quarries could be made economically and would provide the desired stability.
 We explore that idea here.
+We also take a look at erection at sea.

-Cheap Electricity from Offshore Wind
+Cheap Electricity from Offshore Wind:

-The International Energy Agency has designed the “IEA 15 MW Reference Wind Turbine”.
+An idea as to scale: The International Energy Agency has designed the “IEA 15 MW Reference Wind Turbine”.
 The turbine blades would be 117 meters (384 feet) long.
 The steel tower would be 6 to 10 meters (32 feet) in diameter and 150 meters (492 feet) in height.
 Weight would be about 2,000 metric tons.

 How could this be cheap?

-2. The foundation would be built on a slightly sloped casting bed.
-Once semi-cured, it could be post-stressed and jacked off the casting bed onto into the adjacent deep water.
-Many foundations could be stored, floating nearby.
+2. The foundation would be built on a flat casting bed.
+Once semi-cured, the round top would be post-stressed.
+This large one-piece foundation would be jacked off the casting bed into the adjacent deep water.
+Many complete foundations could be stored, floating nearby.
+To minimize logistics, it would seem most economical to tow each manufactured foundation directly to its final permanent location.
+Once there it would be permanently tied in place to pre-positioned anchorages.

 3. There are not many waterside rock quarries.
-And those few may not have dock and storage space to receive shiploads of components.
-To minimize logistics, it would seem most economical to transport each manufactured foundation directly to its final permanent location.
-Once there it would be permanently tied in place.
+And those few probably do not have ample dock and storage space to receive shiploads of components.
+Assembling the turbines would be most efficient at large specialized facilities.

 Economical Dockside Assembly: